cell-labs/cellscript-metadata/README.md

 - **name**: The name of the contract.
 In this case, it is "sUDT".
 - **metadataVersion**: The version of the metadata format.
 This helps tools understand how to parse the metadata.
 The current version is "1.0".
 - **language**: The programming language in which the contract is written.
 For this contract, it is "CellScript".
-- **setting**: A collection of settings and versions for the compiler and virtual machine used.
+- **setting**: A collection of settings and versions for the compiler and virtual machine.
 - **abi**: The Application Binary Interface (ABI) describes how to interact with the contract's functions.
 - **elfcode**: A hexadecimal string representing the compiled contract code.